 How did the marine mammals survive the great flood?

-The marine mammals did not have to suffer from the flood because they were able to swim around, and if they wanted to go up for air for a few moments at a time, they could do that too.
+The marine mammals did not have to suffer from the flood because they were able to swim around and if they wanted to go up for air for a few moments at a time they could do that too.
 There were plenty of logs floating around.
-There were whole forests of broken down trees floating in the water, and therefore amphibians were able to utilize them.
-Seals and walruses, they were able to use these floating islands when they needed to.
-Whales don’t have to go on land; they can continue to live on the water.
-So no fish was destroyed by the mabul, and all the amphibians were able to utilize the great islands of flooding debris.
+There were whole forests of broken down trees floating in the water and therefore amphibians were able to utilize them.
+Seals and walruses were able to use these floating islands when they needed to.
+Whales don’t have to go on land; they can continue to live in the water.
+So no fish were destroyed by the Mabul; the amphibians were able to utilize the great islands of flooding debris.

-Human beings would be able to live on these islands.
-But because human beings need food, and they couldn’t exist because of the pounding rains and the waging waves – there were great waves: ויגברו המים the waters prevailed and great shock waves travelled across the face of the deep and therefore these waves knocked off any person who tried to find refuge on floating logs.
+Human beings would be able to live on these islands but because human beings need food it would have been impossible.
+They also couldn’t exist because of the pounding rains and the waging waves – there were great waves: ויגברו המים – the waters grew powerful; great shock waves travelled across the face of the deep and these waves knocked off any person who tried to find refuge on floating logs.

 But amphibians don’t mind that.
 If a wave would hit a walrus and knock it into the water, he doesn’t mind it at all.
-And therefore, there’s no problem in that direction.
+And therefore, there’s no problem.

 TAPE # 551 (June 1985)